gmtprime/yggdrasil_postgres/README.md

   it defaults to `:default`, but `:json` can also be used.
   * Any `backend` can be used (by default is `:default`).

-The following is a valid channel for both publishers and subscribers:
+The following is an example of a valid channel for both publishers and
+subscribers:

 ```elixir
 %Yggdrasil.Channel{